-Confirmed acts so far are Transglobal Underground, John Otway & His Little Big Band, Dreadzone, Mad Dog Mcrea, Blackballed, Aurora Dawn & The Screaming Skulls, Talisman, and The Bar-Steward Sons of Val Doonican, with much more still to be announced.
+Confirmed acts so far include Transglobal Underground, John Otway & His Little Big Band, Dreadzone, Mad Dog Mcrea, Blackballed, Aurora Dawn & The Screaming Skulls, Talisman, ZubZub, Kasai Masai, The Bar-Steward Sons of Val Doonican, and more with more to be announced.

 For the details including stage splits please see the line-up page.

 Tickets are on sale, currently priced at £80 for adults or £45 for youths (12-16).
 Those under 12 can attend for free with a paying an adult.

 Camping and shower facilities available, as well as hook-ups for campervans.

 Note: no dogs allowed (except registered Dogs for the Disabled).

 There's also a children's Play Area for the kids, and children also have the opportunity to take part in circus workshops, and the parade.

 In The Orchard at Off The Tracks offers workshops and therapies such as yoga, tuning in, Tai Chi & Chi Kung, Shiatsu, Metamorphic Technique, meditation, and chanting & voice work.